justin-sadakhom/vanguard/README.md

 ![Clip of Vanguard arm moving](/.github/vanguard3.gif?raw=true)

-Here is the the robot's arm engaging in movement.
+Here is the robot's arm engaging in movement.

 <br/>